iamobservable/open-webui-starter/README.md

 - **[Sqlite](https://www.sqlite.org/index.html)**: A C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine
 - **[Tika](https://tika.apache.org/)**: A toolkit that detects and extracts metadata and text from over a thousand different file types
 - **[Watchtower](https://github.com/containrrr/watchtower)**: Automated Docker container for updating container images automatically

+## JWT Auth Validator Purpose

+As this project was being developed, I had a need to restrict access to all web requests to the environment.
+The initial goal was to restrict the /docs link of a given dev version of OWUI -- it comes out of the box with unrestricted access.
+I also was using Redis and Searxng and wanted to use the same authentication as OWUI, so as not to require an additional "login" when accessing these sites.
+So I started researching how OWUI is managing authentication.
+During the research, I found OWUI creates a [JWT (JSON Web Token)](https://en.wikipedia.org/wiki/JSON_Web_Token) during the authentication process.
+This JWT (JSON Web Token) allows OWUI to verify a user has authenticated by validating the signature created in the JWT.
+The JWT is stored in the browser as a cookie and passed to any subsequent requests on the same Host + Port (e.g. localhost:4000).
+Given this pattern, I decided to let the nginx proxy become a gatekeeper of sorts.
+I setup an nginx configuration to capture the request header for the JWT and pass it to an internal service for verifying the signature.
+That service is the JWT Auth Validator.
+Its sole purpose is to tell the nginx proxy if a signature was signed by the appropriate authority -- in this case OWUI -- and return True or False to the nginx proxy.
+The nginx proxy then, based on a True response, allows the initial request to continue through to the expected service container.
+If the response is False, nginx will redirect to a /auth route for login.

+More can be found about the configuration in [the JWT Auth Validator documentation](https://github.com/iamobservable/jwt-auth-validator?tab=readme-ov-file#nginx-proxy-example).

+*For its use in this project, I created [an image for the JWT Auth Validator](https://github.com/iamobservable/jwt-auth-validator/pkgs/container/jwt-auth-validator).
+This allows a prebuilt docker image that is pulled during the setup process.
+This eliminates the need to build during the docker compose up step.*

 ## Additional Setup